advika-amaresh/lettre/author/creation.md

 # Creation of the CTF

 This was very much inspired by Miraculous: Tales of Ladybug & Cat Noir, which has been quite a hyperfixation recently (which occurs every year).
-The main objective was to create a OSINT + Digital Forensics CTF for the last task for the cybersecurity domain of ISTE summer school.
+The main objective was to create a OSINT + Digital Forensics CTF as the last task for the cybersecurity domain of ISTE summer school.
 Key steps include:
 Discover a hidden ZIP archive inside an image.
 Analyze metadata from an extracted image.